 - 8 oz.
-(2 cups) sharp cheddar, shredded $2.49
+(2 cups) sharp cheddar, shredded $1.89

 - ¼ cup grated parmesan $0.24

-- to taste salt and pepper $0.05
+- Salt and pepper to taste $0.05

 Step By Step Photos

 When the sauce is thick enough to coat the back of a spoon, it is time to add the cheese.
-The cheese needs to be shredded to properly melt in.
-Turn the burner off and whisk in the cheese(es) until everything is melted and mixed.

 It’s now time to taste and season.
 I added a few dashes of hot sauce and just a little salt.
 You can use any hot sauce you like, Tobasco, Franks, Cholula, Sriracha, whatever.
 The idea is to add just enough to give the sauce a little zing, but no heat.